RylanSchaeffer/rylanschaeffer.github.io/content/research/2024_arxiv_is_model_collapse_inevitable/main.md

 9/N

-As a nuance, to be very explicit, when we say accumulating synthetic data does not hurt AI systems, we do not mean that synthetic data is broadly good for AI systems
+As a caveat, to be very explicit, when we say accumulating synthetic data does not hurt AI systems, we do not mean that synthetic data is broadly good for AI systems

 10/N